nixworks/public/news/2008/02/28/index.md

 ##### FBI
 ### [ The Federal Bureau of Investigation will review a denial by baseball star Roger Clemens that he ever used steroids or human growth hormone. ](/news/2008/02/28/the-federal-bureau-of-investigation-will-review-a-denial-by-baseball-star-roger-clemens-that-he-ever-used-steroids-or-human-growth-hormone.md)
-_Context: Roger Clemens, baseball, anabolic steroid, FBI, human growth hormone_
+_Context: Roger Clemens, FBI, anabolic steroid, baseball, human growth hormone_

 ##### Explosion
 ### [ A large explosion hits a shopping mall in Waukegan, Illinois. ](/news/2008/02/28/a-large-explosion-hits-a-shopping-mall-in-waukegan-illinois.md)
-_Context: explosion, Waukegan, Illinois, shopping mall_
+_Context: explosion, shopping mall, Waukegan, Illinois_

 ##### Militant
 ### [ At least ten militants are killed in a rocket attack on a house in the Pakistani village of Kalosha in South Waziristan near the Afghanistan border. ](/news/2008/02/28/at-least-ten-militants-are-killed-in-a-rocket-attack-on-a-house-in-the-pakistani-village-of-kalosha-in-south-waziristan-near-the-afghanista.md)
-_Context: Kalosha, Pakistan, militant, rocket, South Waziristan, Afghanistan_
+_Context: rocket, Afghanistan, Kalosha, militant, South Waziristan, Pakistan_

 ##### Prime Minister
 ### [ The former Prime Minister of Thailand Thaksin Shinawatra returns to Thailand to face corruption charges. ](/news/2008/02/28/the-former-prime-minister-of-thailand-thaksin-shinawatra-returns-to-thailand-to-face-corruption-charges.md)